MFG38/sgd/docs/readme.txt

 1. Move sgd_master.zip to your folder of choice.
 DO NOT UNZIP THE ARCHIVE.
 2*.
 Open sgd_master.zip in SLADE3 (or another program that allows saving
 	archives in .pk3 format) and save it in .pk3 format.
-3. Click on and drag sgd_master.zip over gzdoom.exe or use your launcher of choice to run the mod.
-If you want to load sgd_*.pk3 alongside other PWADs, using a launcher is highly recommended.
+3. Click on and drag sgd_master.pk3 over gzdoom.exe or use your launcher of choice to run the mod.
+If you want to load sgd_master.pk3 alongside other PWADs, using a launcher is highly recommended.
+If you skipped step 2, execute this step with sgd_master.zip.

 	* This step is optional - GZDoom is capable of running normal .zip archives in place of .pk3 archives, as long as they follow the PK3 structure.
 See